brognilucas/todo/README.md

 - Adding Open API documentation
 - Migrating JDBC from repository to a ORM
 - Implement helper classes for the integration tests
-- Create dedicated docker setup for Integration tests
-- Dockerize application
 - Improve monitoring
 - Add further validations
+- Add flyway for migrate database